Shubz9597/Anime-Downloader/README.md

 	```
 * Write the name of the Anime you want to download.

+Note:- Added Scroll Down function to Complete the list, so if you want to select the anime, just scroll up the window, then select the option.
-Note:- The Episodes will be Downloaded in the same location where the scripts are presesnt.
-Desired Path Location will be added in future.
+Note:- The Episodes will be Downloaded in `C:\Anime Downloads`